 FIRST ALERT FORECAST: Storm chances continue!

 TUCSON, Ariz.
-(KOLD News 13) - Storm chances stick with us!
-Storms will be capable of producing damaging wind, hail, blowing dust, heavy rain and flash flooding.
-If you don’t see storms, high temperatures will be around average through the rest of the week into next week!
+(KOLD News 13) - Our active monsoon pattern continues throughout the week as an upper-level high centers itself over the Four Corners region.
+Daily thunderstorm chances will remain in the forecast, especially during the afternoon and evening.
+Additional rounds may move through during the overnight hours.
+With the ground already so saturated, it won’t take as much rainfall to trigger flash flooding.

-THURSDAY: 20% chance for showers and storms with a high around 100F.
+WEDNESDAY: 50% chance of showers and storms.
+Highs in the mid to upper 90s.

-FRIDAY: 30% chance for showers and storms with highs in the upper 90s.
+THURSDAY: 40% chance of showers and storms.
+Highs in the upper 90s.

-SATURDAY: 50% chance for showers and storms with highs in the upper 90s.
+FRIDAY: 50% chance of showers and storms.
+Highs in the upper 90s.

-SUNDAY: 60% chance for showers and storms with highs in the mid 90s.
+SATURDAY: 50% chance of showers and storms.
+Highs in the mid 90s.

-MONDAY: 60% chance for showers and storms with highs in the upper 90s.
+SUNDAY: 50% chance of showers and storms.
+Highs in the mid 90s.

-TUESDAY: 40% chance for showers and storms with highs in the upper 90s.
+MONDAY: 50% chance of showers and storms.
+Highs in the mid 90s.

-WEDNESDAY: 30% chance for showers and storms with highs in the upper 90s.
+TUESDAY: 30% chance of showers and storms.
+Highs in the mid 90s.

 Copyright 2022 KOLD News 13.
 All rights reserved.